MariamAlKhoori/journal.md/README.md

 -reharselas

 Issues faced:
--robot is not balanced when drivin around
+- The robot is not balanced when driving around
--one arm fell off
+- one arm fell off
--music maker shield took some time to fix
+- Music Maker Shield took some time to fix
--neopixles
+- neopixles

 To fix and do by next week:
--code the neopixles expressions
+- ode the neopixles expressions
--robot movement speed (robot balance)
+- robot movement speed (robot balance)

 To consider:
--Props & Costume Loan
+- Props & Costume Loan
--Script revision
+- Script revision